Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 When officers and paramedics arrived, they saw a man who’d been shot in the head.
 He was walking out of the shop “almost Frankenstein style,” said Richard Long, a retired Detective Sergeant with the Newport Beach Police Department.

 Inside the store officers found a woman behind a counter and a man on the floor.
 Both had been shot.
-“They were dead at the scene,” Long told “The Real Murders of Orange County,” airing Sundays at 7/6c and 8/7c on Oxygen
+“They were dead at the scene,” Long told “The Real Murders of Orange County,” streaming now on Oxygen.com.

 The wounded man was identified as then 36-year-old entrepreneur Bill King, who owned the four-year-old rare coin business.
 His wife, Renee, 38, with whom he had two children, and their friend, Clyde Oatts, 45, a commodities broker and family man, were the casualties.